Whip Media Group, parent to TV show tracking app TV Time, raises $50M – TechCrunch

 Whip Media Group, starting at the end of Q1, will be able to start making predictions about where a particular piece of content available for sale should go, says Rosenblatt.

 “We will be able to roll out, starting in the first quarter, an ‘engagement score,’ where [content owners will] actually be able to look at how one piece of content engages a certain demographic or a certain geography differently than another piece of content,” Rosenblatt explains.
-“If you think about how ad networks got started 20 years ago — and you were trying to match the right consumer with the right ad, and all the matter was if they clicked.
+“If you think about how ad networks got started 20 years ago — and you were trying to match the right consumer with the right ad, and all that mattered was if they clicked.
 Nothing else mattered.
 Google won because they had the best data, the best models…that’s what we want to do,” he continues.

 “We want to put the right piece of content on the right platform, in the right country, to the right demographic.
 And we don’t think that there’s anyone else in this position like we are — that has all of that between Mediamorph and TV Time,” he says.